 1. Instinct Raw Boost Mixers Gut Health Topper

-- Freeze-dried raw ingredients lock in nutrients and flavor for digestive and overall health
+- Freeze-dried raw chicken: Maintains nutrients and flavor for picky eaters

 2. Hill's Science Diet Perfect Digestion Dry Food